 Market to NSW Government agencies

-The NSW Government supports small business and its agencies are directed by way of the NSW Treasury to ensure any payments to small business suppliers are completed within 30 days for goods and services.
+The NSW Government supports small business.
+The government and its agencies are directed by way of the NSW Treasury to ensure any payments to small business suppliers are completed within 30 days for goods and services.
 Additionally, payments later than 30 days will automatically attract interest on the amount outstanding.